 Thinking over this more, it’s not that Disney distracts us from the fact that all of America operates by Disneyish logic, or that the Tasaday act as an extreme case.
 It’s that they form an exemplary case.
 They become the aspirations of reality.
 The enclosure of the Tasaday is the exemplary model of the objective lens that science claims to apply to all human interactions.
 The princess narratives, the hyper-consumerism of Disney, these things become the models for everyday American life.

-In a cray twist that I haven’t researched nearly enough, the Tasaday tribe was actually entirely fabricated.
+In a crazy twist that I haven’t researched nearly enough, the Tasaday tribe was actually entirely fabricated.
 Filipino politician Manuel Elizalde seems to have bribed local tribespeople, who were very much aware of the outside world and not living in anything like the stone-age conditions to pretend to live in caves, use stone tools make up a fake language and call themselves the Tasaday.
 This was done in order to secure international funding for a reserve for the Tasaday.
 The ethnologists plea for this tribe to be left in the splendid isolation of the jungle was actually orchestrated by Elizalde, who then appropriated the money and lived the rest of his life off it.

 Baudrillard’s setting of the real against the simulacra is one of many ways that people talk about the distance we feel from a sense of authenticity in action and experience of the world.
 I talked about the loss of innocence/emotion is all cliché postmodernist take of Umberto Ecco in a previous blog, and this also made me think of Mark Fisher talking about the ways the capitalism has become the force which structures our desires.